telferang/tp/docs/UserGuide.md

 2. `add budget a/700 m/11/2024 c/TRANSPORT`

 #### 2. Deducting a budget: `deduct budget`
 Deducts an amount to the month’s current budget.
+The amount deducted will be the smaller of either the entered amount or the current amount in budget.
 If budget goes below zero after deduction, the budget for the month will be deleted.

 Format: `deduct budget a/AMOUNT [m/MONTH] [c/CATEGORY]`